 You also won’t get the distortion at this angle that you would when shooting with a wider focal length, like a 50mm.

 An outstanding lens to have in your kit is a 100mm macro lens.
 This lens is not only for macro or close up shots.
-By pulling further away from your set, you can get very nice portrait-style shots as well.
-The focal length will give you a great blurred background.
+By pulling further away from your set, you can get lovely portrait-style shots as well.
+You will get a great blurred background.

 I have the consumer-grade 100mm f/2.8, and it’s razor-sharp.
-In fact, I have read reviews where the photographer preferred the consumer grade to the 100mm macro in the L-Series!
+In fact, I have read reviews where the photographer preferred the consumer-grade to the 100mm macro in the L-Series!
 And it’s half the cost.

-This is a good lens for food portraiture and shooting wider scenes, but not as wide as you might do with a 50mm.
+This is a good lens for food photography and shooting wider scenes, but not as wide as you might do with a 50mm.

-I shoot a lot of food portraiture myself.
+I shoot a lot of food portraiture.
 And I sometimes find that shooting at 70mm is not quite close enough.
 But the 100mm gets me too close.

 Also, when you shoot wide open, say at 70mm on a 24-70mm lens, you risk more distortion.
 Zoom lenses usually function at their best somewhere in the middle of their available focal lengths.

-The price is prohibitive for a lot of shooters.
-But I would be remiss not to mention a zoom tilt-shift lens for your food photography.
+The price is restrictive for a lot of photographers.
+But I need to mention a tilt-shift lens for your food photography.
 You can always rent one if you cannot afford to buy it.

 This is a lens used by food photographers in the advertising world.